Clear your cache on your phone with Avast Cleanup

 You can clear Firefox’s cache by going to the browser settings, clicking on Privacy & Security, and scrolling to Cookies and Site Data.
 You can choose to clear or manage the data in your cache, or even set Firefox to delete your cookies and site data whenever you close the browser.

-Clearing the browser cache in Firefox is easy, and it boosts the speed and improves the performance of your system.
+For optimal browsing performance, it's important to clear the cache and cookies on your iPhone.
+If you use Firefox, here’s how to clear the browser cache as part of this process.
 Clearing your browser history will help, too, but be careful not to delete any data you may need later.

 The process for how to clear the cache in Firefox is slightly different depending on your device — the steps outlined below cover PC, Macs, iPhones, and Android devices.
 And if you’re interested in how to clean up your computer more completely, check out our dedicated guide.